LudovicEspeel/course-web-essentials/docs/26_deploy_website/README.md

      The name of a URL can contain important keywords.
 3. Headers

-     You can also process keywords in a title
+     You can also process keywords in a title.
 4. Text

      If you repeat keywords at least 2 to 3 times in your text, this will also be picked up, but do not overdo it with these repetitions.